AL333Z/fp-lib-design/fp-lib-design.md

 }
 ```

-[.footer: NB: not actual code, just a simplification sticking with IO type]
+[.footer: NB: not actual code, just a simplification sticking with the IO type]

 ---